Why Are Most Organizations Still Non-Compliant?

 The deadline for compliance with General Data Protection Regulation (GDPR) has come and gone, and your organization is fully compliant.
 Right?

 The truth is, many companies are still non-compliant with GDPR regulations due to a variety of reasons including misinformation, avoidance, or just not having the time and resources to dedicate to understanding the regulation.
+In this handy GDPR Guide for Organizations, we’ll walk you through the intricacies of this new regulation.

 The basis of GDPR is that individuals have a several fundamental rights when it comes to their data, but who is actually in scope for GDPR?
 The regulation defines those who are protected as a living human being, residing within the EU.